Sunday, March 1, 2026, 10 a.m.-4 p.m.

 We look forward to making your experience as engaging and enjoyable as possible!

 Major funding for the Little Shop of Physics is provided by the Colorado State University College of Natural Sciences.
-Funding for Open House is provided by the Matthew A. McCausland Memorial Fund.
+Funding for Open House is provided by the Matthew A. McCausland Memorial Fund as well as Dr. Jim Sites and Dr. Elaine Regelson.

 Stuff From Previous Years

-This year will be our 30th Annual Open House.
-Check out all of the fun we’ve had in the past!
+Open House is an annual tradition; check out all of the fun we’ve had in the past!